by Alan Wilson

 It was now 2002, I identified my passion, which was to holistically develop millions of children globally, a bit big and I had no idea how I was going to do that.
 I also discovered the power of life coaching to build self-esteem, personal empowerment and self-responsibility.
 The key to being a great coach is the incisive/intuitive question, which unlocks the ‘light bulb’ moment.

-Realising that these techniques could be adapted for children, I approached the Head Teacher of my children’s school and together we developed a pilot programme to help the children become more confident, more fulfilled and better learners.
+Realising that these techniques could be adapted for children, I approached the Head Teacher of my children’s primary school and together we developed a pilot programme to help the children become more confident, more fulfilled and better learners.
 Nobody was using coaching in schools but the Head appreciated the value of confidence and was open to a pilot.
 His view was “We spend our lives cramming information into children.
-This approach is completely different: we are asking the children what they think and want.”
+This approach is completely different: we are asking the children what they think, feel and want.”
 Mr DH, Head Teacher.

 The target group selected was Year 4 ‘under achievers’ and they responded very well, the Head did an analysis 15 months after with some great feedback “sticking at a difficult task instead of giving up” “ feeling better about making mistakes and learning from them” and “they were even enthusiastic about doing homework”.
 And using the points values for each National Curriculum Level showed an increase in Maths of 25% and in Reading almost 50% compared to the year group as a whole.